 I’d recommend creating a third category for marketing rights where reps can keep their names on an account for the purposes of sending mass email promotions to them, but they don’t count for or against their account cap amount.
 The trick here is evenly spreading these marketing rights accounts among your reps and actively managing your customer relationship management (CRM) software.
-Unmanaged CRMs often end up leading to reps who have been around the longest owning all the accounts.
+An unmanaged media sales CRM can lead to reps who have been around the longest ultimately owning all the accounts.

 4. Establish boundaries for divvying up accounts

-Among the 16,000 titles using Magazine Manager, the easiest and most popular way we’ve seen accounts split up is by geography.
-To do it, split the country, state or city you work in into territories and distribute among your reps.
-It’s a clear and finite method; easy to understand, easy to settle disputes and easy to re-assign.
+Among the 17,000 media products using Magazine Manager, the easiest and most popular way we’ve seen accounts split up is by geography.
+To do it, split the country, state, or city you work in into territories and distribute among your reps.
+It’s a clear and finite method; easy to understand, easy to settle disputes, and easy to re-assign.

 If you use a pure territory system, my advice is to have at least two reps working in an area and competing against each other.